denkwerk/denkstrap-structure/docs/components.md

 ## Structure

-Four our needs we split all modules into two categories.
+For our needs we split all modules into two categories.
 Similar to the Atomic-Design pattern we try to split the *modules* into seperate, reusable *patterns*.
 Patterns can be used in modules, patterns in patterns and modules in modules.
 Using modules within patterns is not allowed.